-The number of shares ultimately issued under these awards can range from zero to 200% of target award amounts at the discretion of the Compensation Committee of the Board of Directors.
+The Company historically granted PSUs, which are paid in stock to certain key employees.
+The number of shares ultimately issued under these awards can range from zero to 200% of target awarded amounts at the discretion of the Compensation committee of the Board of Directors.
+During the years ended December 31, 2024 and 2023, the Company awarded no PSUs.
 During the year ended December 31, 2023, a total of 15,833 common shares vested.

-The following table summarizes PSUs for the years ended December 31, 2023 and 2022:
+Stock compensation expense recognized during the year ended December 31, 2024 related to PSUs was \$0 (during the year ended December 31, 2023, \$58,737).
+At December 31, 2024, the Company had no unrecognized stock-based compensation related to these shares.